matze-dd/Tex2txt/README.md

 Then it will call [LanguageTool](https://www.languagetool.org) and filter line numbers in output messages.
 File [Example.md](Example.md) demonstrates the script.
-Note that footnotes and captions are not checked, as these are not treated like in the more complete script below.

 We assume that [Java](https://java.com) is installed, and that the directory with relative path ../LT/ contains an unzipped archive of the LanguageTool